hanif716/ai-agent-observatory/research/evaluation-notes.md

 Most cost-efficient

-Most reliable for structured tasks
+Best for structured extraction

-Best for reasoning vs extraction
+Best for reasoning

-These insights help organisations choose the right agent framework and model.
+These insights help organisations select the right agent framework.